 Are you still being interrupted?
 Tell them you’re working on something important that requires all your attention and propose a counteroffer.
 For example: “I’m in the middle of completing this powerpoint can you come back to me after lunch?”.

 A good defense is half the work

 These are just some strategies to shield yourself from modern-day attacks in the office arena.
-Not by working harder, but by creating a stronger defense.
+Still want to work like a Gladiator?
+Or would you like to create a stronger defense.
 A good shield will allow you to make more progress with less stress.
 With the courage of the Gladiator and the shield of a office warrior.
 Learn how to create a good shield in our online time management training.